 The Global Volcanism Program has no activity reports for Koniuji.

-There are no Weekly Reports available for Koniuji.
+The Global Volcanism Program has no Weekly Reports available for Koniuji.

-Summary of eruption dates and Volcanic Explosivity Indices (VEI).
+Summary of Holocene eruption dates and Volcanic Explosivity Indices (VEI).

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |1150 BCE ± 1900 years||Unknown||Confirmed||Ar/Ar|

 |2650 BCE ± 2000 years||Unknown||Confirmed||Ar/Ar|